MichaelHallik/MichaelHallik.github.io/_posts/2021-11-15-Robot-Framework-Crypto-Library.md

 <a href="/assets/images/question_regenerate.JPG"><img src="/assets/images/question_regenerate.JPG" class="postimage" alt="Regenerate the key pair yes/no." width="50%"></a><br>

-Now, if we <i>had</i> an existing key pair, we could regenerate that existing pair by choosing 'Yes'.
-Choosing 'No' would always result in the creation of a new key pair, regardless whether we already had or hadn't existing key pairs.
+This question should actually <i>only</i> come up if we had an <i>existing</i> key pair.
+However, due to a bug this question currently <i>always</> comes up, so regardless whether we have or have not an existing key pair.
+Now, if we <i>had</i> an existing key pair, then choosing 'No' would amount to aborting the creation of a new key pair.
+And choosing 'Yes' would delete the existing pair and then create a new pair (hence 'regenerate').

-However, due to a defect in the tool, the option 'No' currently does not have an effect at all: it simply does <i>nothing</i>.
-Moreover, choosing 'Yes' will <i>not</i> result in the regeneration of an existing key pair, but will simply (always) create a <i>new</i> key pair (regardless of whether a key pair does or does not already exist).
 Please note that I have contacted the author of the library.
 He assured me he would soon fix this little bug.<a href="#footnote-1" class="postanchor"><sup>[1]</sup></a>

-So, until the defect has been fixed, we will simply have to choose 'Yes' so as to create a new key pair.
+Having said that, we can simply choose 'Yes' in order for our key pair to be created.

-We are then asked if we want to save the password to disk.
+bUT ... first we are asked if we want to save the password to disk.
 The password in question is meant to protect the private key of the key pair that is about to be generated.
 We need that private key to be protected, since it is capable of decrypting our encrypted test data.
 Therefore, we do not want unauthorized usage of the private key!
-A password helps in preventing such usage.
+A password helps in preventing such usage.<a href="#footnote-2" class="postanchor"><sup>[2]</sup></a>

 Creating a password for the private key is mandatory.
 What we are being asked <i>here</i> is whether we would like to <i>save</i> that password to disk.
 If we answer 'Yes', two things will happen: the password we will specify will be secured through hashing and that hashed password will then be saved to disk.
 If we choose 'No', then the password will not be saved to disk and not be hashed.
 A third effect of not saving the password to disk, is that we will have to specify the (unhashed!) password as an argument when importing the library later on (as we'll see further on).
 So, choosing 'No' severely decreases the level of security we apply to our private key!